1925 International Lawn Tennis Challenge

 The 1925 International Lawn Tennis Challenge was the 20th edition of what is now known as the Davis Cup.
 Sixteen teams would enter the Europe Zone, while 9 would enter the America Zone.
-Chile, Portugal, Poland and Sweden competed for the first time.
+Portugal, Poland and Sweden competed for the first time.

 France defeated Australia in the Inter-Zonal play-off, but would fall to the United States in the Challenge Round.
 The final was played at the Germantown Cricket Club in Philadelphia, Pennsylvania, United States on 11–13 September.